openshift/enhancements/enhancements/console/dynamic-plugins.md

 };
 ```

-In the `v1` API version, an additional field is introduced for enabling and loading i18n namespace that
+In the `v1` API version, an additional `spec.i18n.loadType` field introduced for defining the loading type of i18n resrouces that
 given dynamic plugin contains.
+If the `loadType` is set to `Preload`, console will load all plugin's localization resources during
+loading of the plugin.
+If the `loadType` is set to `Lazy` or left blank, console wont preload any plugin's localization resources,
+instead will leave thier loading to runtime's lazy-loading.
 The i18n namespace name follows `plugin__{plugin-name}` naming convention.
-If i18n is not enabled in the `ConsolePlugin` resource, no i18n namespaces will be loaded for the plugin.

 ```yaml
 apiVersion: console.openshift.io/v1